Voie Funeral Home and Cremation Care

 01/06/2026

-Janet Avis Hewitt passed away very unexpectedly on January 3, 2026, at her home in Iola, Wisconsin.
-Janet was born on December 16, 1944, in Racine, Wisconsin, to the late Arthur J. and Dorothy M. (Curtis) Hewitt.
-Janet graduated from Waupaca High School in 1963.
+Janet Avis Hewitt, age 81, passed away very unexpectedly on January 3, 2026, at her home in Iola, Wisconsin.
+She was born on December 16, 1944, in Racine, Wisconsin, to the late Arthur J. and Dorothy M. (Curtis) Hewitt and graduated from Waupaca High School in 1963.

-Janet was preceded in death by her husband, John W. Fountain, on July 5, 2023.
-She is survived by two brothers - David A. Hewitt (Sharon) of Madison, WI and John J. Hewitt (Brenda) of Waupaca, WI.
-She is also survived by a brother-in-law, Dan (Judy) Fountain of Negaunee, Michigan.
+Janet was preceded in death by her husband, John W. Fountain DVM, on July 5, 2023.
+She is survived by two brothers - David A. Hewitt (Sharon) of Madison, WI, John J. Hewitt (Brenda) of Waupaca, WI, and brother-in-law, Dan (Judy) Fountain of Negaunee, Michigan.
+Janet is also survived by nieces and nephews as well as great & great-great nieces and nephews.

 View Janet Hewitt's obituary, send flowers, find service dates, and sign the guestbook.